 At the moment, DeepSource has a hard limit of 25 minutes to publish analysis results.
 If the analysis fails to finish within the allotted time, we show an Analysis timed out message.

 Timeouts are more likely to occur during the first-ever analysis run for a repository, where all files are analyzed.

 If your repository has files that you don't want to run analysis on (like migrations, examples, fixtures, etc) please make sure they are specified in the exclude_patterns in the

 Note: Even if the analysis gets timed out for the first run, DeepSource will continue to analyze every incoming commit/PR after it is activated for the repo.

-# DeepSource generated a wrong autofix.
+DeepSource generated the wrong Autofix.
 How do I report it?

-Report it to email@example.com with a screenshot, or the code snippet for which the wrong autofix was generated.
+Please report it to email@example.com with a screenshot or the code snippet for which the wrong Autofix was generated.